perrybutler/rapid-server/README.md

 Benchmarks
 ----------
-Out of box, Rapid.Http.Type1.Server currently outperforms Node.js by 533% in a Windows 7 environment.
+Out of box, Rapid.Http.Type1.Server currently outperforms Node.js by 533% (4180 RPS vs. 660 RPS) in a Windows 7 environment.
 As I'm still new to using Node.js myself, this is exciting news but nothing to write home about yet.
 I'll need to make sure Node.js is configured with the recommended web server optimizations before considering this a conclusive result.

 The Node.js test environment is setup as follows: